MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/runtime.md

 ### Path property

 Specifies the URL path for the GraphQL endpoint.
 Setting `path` to `/graphql` exposes the endpoint at `/graphql`.
-Sub-paths aren't allowed.
+Subpaths aren't allowed.
 This field is optional, with `graphql` as the default.
 Custom paths for the GraphQL endpoint are currently unsupported.

 ### Enabled property